.

 nor does anyone create natural law.
 These things are discovered, then used

-by mankind.
+by humanity.
 It just is there, proven by its ability to affect those who

-understand it and those being affected by it who may not understand it
+it and those being affected by it who may not mentally grasp it yet.
+There

-yet.
-There are many natural laws universally applicable to all mankind.
+are many natural laws universally applicable to all humanity.

 Natural law was taught in